 Your three best choices are £8.49 Continental Supersonic tubes at 50g each, 65g Schwalbe Extra Light tubes at a fiver each and 80g Vittoria Ultralite tubes which can be had for a mere £2.99; ideal for a cheapskate weightweenie.

 If Pro Bike Gear seats fit your bum, then the titanium-railed version of the Pro Vulture Saddle, currently on offer for just £32.50, is a bargain at a claimed 155g.
 To go any lighter, you're looking at hefty three figure price tags, like the Selle San Marco Mantra Superleggera that weighs 112g, but costs a wallet-clenching £290.

 Bargain lightweight seatposts are rare, but they do exist.
-For 80 quid, Selcof's Delta HM seatpost is decently light at a claimed 210g thanks to its carbon monocoque construction.
+In previous issues of this guide, Selcof's Delta HM seatpost (above) was our go to recommendation – decently light at a claimed 210g thanks to its carbon monocoque construction.
 It's available in 350mm length and 31.6 or 27.2mm widths.
+However it has put on weight around the price tag since last time out and now costs £80.

 If you need a different size, then your best choice at the moment is the good old Thomson Elite, which will set you back about £54 and weighs around 230g in a 330mm length or 188g for the recommended for road 250mm.
 It's available in wide variety of sizes and in both inline and set back designs.

 Saving a substantial amount of weight here is expensive.
 You have to go carbon fibre to lop more than 100g off the typical 325g and you quickly get into diminishing returns.